Anaheim Wrongful Death Lawyers

 Families of deceased victims, including spouses, children, parents, and siblings, can bring wrongful death cases to court.
 It is also possible for the estate of the deceased victim to file on their behalf.
 This is true regardless of whether or not they are directly related to the victim.

-Our Anaheim law firm also caters to wrongful death victims in Santa Ana, Orange, Huntington Beach, Newport Beach, Irvine, Costa Mesa, Mira Loma, Long Beach, Torrance, Riverside, Lakewood, Cerritos, La Habra, Chino Hills, Los Serranos, Buena Park, Cypress, Fullerton, and Huntington Park.
+Our Anaheim law firm also handles wrongful death cases in Santa Ana, Orange, Huntington Beach, Newport Beach, Irvine, Costa Mesa, Mira Loma, Long Beach, Torrance, Riverside, Lakewood, Cerritos, La Habra, Chino Hills, Los Serranos, Buena Park, Cypress, Fullerton, and Huntington Park, as well as throughout California.